Sherman, Texas: History

-A group of slaveholders in nearby Cooke County feared the Unionists might join others and perform acts of sabotage.
-In October 1862, a unit of state militia arrested between 150 and 200 men on suspicion of insurrection.
-In the Great Hanging at Gainesville, 42 of the arrested men were killed, most of them hanged by a mob, while others were sentenced to death by a self-appointed "citizens' court".
-Following the lynchings, Colonel William Young, who had organized the jury for the "citizens' court", was killed by unknown assailants.
-Young had been responsible for more than 20 deaths.
-Newspaper publisher Foster "applauded" Young's death, and was soon gunned down by Capt.
-Jim Young, the colonel's son.

-Pro-Confederate militiamen rounded up even more "suspects" in Sherman, but Confederate Brigadier General James W. Throckmorton intervened to stop the killings.
-By the time Throckmorton restored order, only five of the originally arrested men were still alive.

-Late in the Civil War, pro-Confederate guerrillas led by William Quantrill spent the winter in Sherman.
+Late in the Civil War, pro-Confederate guerrillas led by William Quantrill spent the winter of 1863-1864 in North Texas, with a camp in Sherman and two others in nearby Kentuckytown to the south and Fink to the north.
 Former guerrilla Jesse James also came to Sherman for his honeymoon.
 He was photographed seated on his horse in Sherman.

 During the 1860s, secondary education developed in North Texas.
 The Sherman Male and Female High School began accepting students in 1866, under the patronage of the North Texas Methodist Conference.
 It became one of three private schools operating in Sherman.
 The school operated under several names, including the North Texas Female College and Conservatory of Music from 1892 to 1919 and Kidd-Key College and Conservatory, from 1919 to 1935.
 It gradually lost Methodist support, following the opening of Southern Methodist University in Dallas in 1915.
 In 1876, Austin College, the oldest continuously operating college in Texas, was relocated to Sherman from Huntsville.
 The Sherman Female Institute, later called Mary Nash College, opened in 1877 under sponsorship of the Baptist Church.
 It continued to operate until 1901, when the campus was sold to Kidd-Key College.
 Carr–Burdette College, a women's college affiliated with the Disciples of Christ, operated from 1894 to 1929.
 Sherman also has a long history within the Jewish community.
 By 1873, Jews in the region regularly met for the High Holidays.